mobile-bungalow/blog/pages/posts/pinhole_and_dollhouse.md

 ## Pinhole Shaders

 Another option, often best combined with other methods, is the pinhole shader.
 This takes the screen space coordinates of all actors and passes them to the mesh shader, then any fragments in a circle (or any SDF compatible shape) are either discarded or have their alpha's appropriately attenuated.
-An example is playable below.
+An example is playable below [with source available here](https://github.com/mobile-bungalow/TransparencyDemo1/tree/pinhole).

 <GameContainer mobile_compat="false" src="/game_packages/Demo_3_blog_1/index.html"/>